 A camera and software that allow the robot to read the student's reactions ensures a good communication flow between human and machine.
 Cognitive assessment in the palm of your hand.
 AI robot that learns new words in real-time tells human creators it will keep them in a “people zoo” Androids are being developed that have an uncanny resemblance to people.

 A pinnacle example is an android crafted by roboticist David Hanson that resembles the famous and deceased science fiction writer Philip K. Dick.
 What makes android Dick so remarkable isn’t so much his appearance as it is his ability to hold an intelligent conversation.
 The creators of android Dick uploaded the deceased author’s work onto the android’s software, as well as conversations with other writers.
-If the android was asked a question that had been posed to the real Dick, the robot would answer the question as Dick would.
-Android Dick in conversation.
 Eliza, Computer Therapist.
 Let's talk about your feelings.

 The original ELIZA first appeared in the 60's.
 She seems almost human.
 This example of artificial intelligence works best, however, if you limit your conversation to talking about yourself and your feelings.
 Full sentences will give better results.
 Soon, Your Sex Doll Will Have An Intelligent Conversation With You.
 Stop trying to get Siri to talk dirty and get ready for sex dolls with an artificially naughty mind.

 In 2013, we reported that robot handjobs would be our future.
 Your computer might know you even better than your friends do.
 New research has found that computers can "judge" personality traits far more precisely than previously thought.